Slaynash/CVRModUpdater/README.md

-# VRCModUpdater
+# CVRModUpdater
-A VRChat plugin to automatically update mods on launch
+A ChilloutVR plugin to automatically update mods on launch

 # Installation
-Put `VRCModUpdater.Loader.dll` inside your `Plugins` folder
+Put `CVRModUpdater.Loader.dll` inside your `Plugins` folder

 The loader will take care to download and keep up to date the Core for you

 # Build the project
  - Clone the project
- - Edit `MelonLoaderPath` in `Loader/Loader.csproj` and `Core/Core.csproj` to match your MelonLoader path
+ - Edit `GamePath` in `Loader/Loader.csproj` and `Core/Core.csproj` to match your game path
  - Load the project and restore the nuget packages
  - Build